John Hughes (archbishop of New York): Legacy

 In New York, Hughes founded St. John's College (now Fordham University) and, under his administration, invited many religious congregations to staff and administrate schools in New York, among them members of the Society of Jesus (to whom he entrusted the care of St. John's), who also established Fordham Preparatory School and Xavier High School; the Brothers of the Christian Schools who founded Manhattan College; and he established as an autonomous congregation the Sisters of Charity of New York, in which his sister Angela was a member, who founded the Academy of Mount St. Vincent (now College of Mount Saint Vincent).
 All of these institutions remain active to this day.

 "Hughes Hall," the first purpose-built home of Fordham Prep, was named for the archbishop in 1935.
 The building currently houses Fordham University's Gabelli School of Business on its Rose Hill campus.
 There is also a dining space on the Rose Hill campus named "Dagger John's" in honor of Hughes.
+A street near Fordham University is named in his honor (Hughes Avenue).
 In addition, each year, Fordham recognizes a graduating senior who has demonstrated achievement in the study of philosophy with an award named in honor of Hughes.

 To the dismay of many in New York's Protestant upper class, Hughes foresaw the uptown expansion of the city and began construction of the current St. Patrick's Cathedral on Fifth Avenue between 50th and 51st Street, laying its cornerstone on August 15, 1858.
 It was not completed until after his death.
 At the time, due to its remote location in a still-rural part of Manhattan, the new cathedral was initially dubbed "Hughes' Folly" by the press for many years.
 Ultimately, Hughes's foresight proved providential, as the rapid urban growth uptown would soon place the new cathedral in the emerging urban center of midtown Manhattan.